tlewowski/zurvan/README.md

 ### Other
 There are no other API functions.
 All functions and modules in `detail` directory are library internal and are not guaranteed to expose a stable set of methods.
 Please do not use them directly.
 If you do - do it at your own risk.
-But if you do, and you find any of these functions useful (which I doubt - that's why they are in `detail`), contact me to make it part of stable API.
+But if you do, and you find any of these functions useful (which I doubt - that's why they are in `detail`), contact me to make it part of stable API or extract to a separate library.

 ## <a name="limitations"></a> Limitations